- CR1 CNRS, HDR

 Cognitive and behavioral neuroscience

-Modeling of executive functions and behavioral traits related to mental disorders in rodents
+Executive functions and behavioral traits related to neurodevelopmental disorders

 - Cognition and behavior